MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/audio-stream-object-interfaces.md

 Represents the wave stream that flows through a pin on a WavePci filter.
 Implemented by a WavePci miniport driver.

 Represents the wave stream that flows through a pin on a WaveRT filter.
-Implemented by a WaveRT miniport dirver.
+Implemented by a WaveRT miniport driver.

 Augments the **IMiniportWaveRTStream** interface, providing additional methods for DMA driver event notifications.